hylandtechoutreach/peeke-internship-2025/ProjectInformation.md

-# AUTOHACK IDLE
+# HYLAND TECH OUTREACH PORTAL (HyTOP)
-_an incremental game for lazy coders_
+_an online IDE for Hyland Tech Outreach programs_

 ## Description
 This application will help students learn to code while providing a fun and engaging game experience.
 Taking inspiration from incremental games like [Cookie Clicker](https://en.wikipedia.org/wiki/Cookie_Clicker), [AdVenture Capitalist](https://en.wikipedia.org/wiki/AdVenture_Capitalist), [Idle Slayer](https://idleslayer.com/), and [Candy Box](https://candybox2.github.io/candybox/), the game will encourage players to return on a regular basis to build up their hoard of data AND their programming acumen.